 When clicker training, the dogs are in their runs and the Commandos stand in front of the dogs' doors.
 When the dogs are quiet and not jumping at their cage doors, the Commandos click and give them a treat.
 This makes the shelter quieter and the dogs more desirable for adoption.

-We now socialize cats and at CBHS, the Commandos agility train too.
+We now socialize cats and at CBHS and SPCA, the Commandos agility train too.

 The Commandos are always sad to leave because after training with these sweet dogs they get attached to them.
 But they feel much better knowing that they may have saved a dog’s life.
 It is very exciting to have a dog taken directly from the Commandos' during the training.
 We invite the public to go outside to watch the dogs in training.
 This often ensures an adoption.